i Light Singapore 2023: A New Wave At The Sustainable Light Festival

 i Light Singapore 2023 is curated to the theme of A New Wave and anchored on the colour blue – a wavelength on the visible light spectrum that is omnipresent in nature’s blue spaces such as oceans and rivers, and often associated with emotions such as calmness and serenity.

-At the festival, visitors will be invited to reflect on the natural environment by immersing themselves in creative light art installations and interactive programmes, and be inspired to contribute to a more sustainable future.
+Festival-goers will be invited to reflect on the natural environment by immersing themselves in creative light art installations and interactive programmes, and be inspired to contribute to a more sustainable future.

 Artworks at i Light Singapore 2023